faisalqureshi/webify/manual/introduction.md

 ## Copying source markdown files to the destination

-Webify's default behavior is to process markdown files to create 1) LaTeX articles, 2) beamer slides, or 3) html pages.
+Webify's default behaviour is to process markdown files to create 1) LaTeX articles, 2) beamer slides, or 3) html pages.
 This means that webify does not copy the source markdown file to the destination.
 E.g., a markdown files `example.md` will be appear as either `example.pdf` (cases 1 and 2) or `example.html` (case 3) at the destination location.
-Sometimes however it is desireable to copy the source markdown file to the destination location.
+Sometimes however it is desirable to copy the source markdown file to the destination location.
 This can be achieved by using the `copy-source` flag in the yaml front matter as follows.

 ```txt
 ---